sadir06/Project_Brief/personal_statements/Sumukh's Reflection.md

 ## Future Improvements

-With more time, I would focus on architectural upgrades that meaningfully improve IPC (Instructions per Cycle) by reducing control-flow penalties and improving throughput:
+With more time, I would focus on architectural upgrades that meaningfully improve IPC (Instructions per Cycle) and overall system performance:

-* **Dynamic Branch Prediction (BTB):** Our current static “not taken” approach causes a 2-cycle flush on taken branches.
-Adding a small Branch Target Buffer in the Fetch stage would let the processor jump directly to predicted targets, eliminating the penalty for correctly predicted branches.
+* **Enhanced Branch Prediction:** While our current BTB provides good performance, we could improve prediction accuracy by implementing a 2-bit saturating counter scheme (Pattern History Table) or adding a Return Address Stack (RAS) for better function return prediction.
+A larger BTB with higher associativity could also reduce aliasing conflicts.

 * **Dual-Issue Superscalar Design:** To exceed 1 IPC, I would widen the Fetch path to 64 bits and duplicate the Decode/Execute units.
 With dependency checks in the ID stage, the processor could issue two independent instructions per cycle, improving performance on parallelizable workloads.